sangstar/quantizer/README.md

   _ = ad_model(input_data)
 ```

-`ad_model` wraps over your model, quantizes it, and then keeps note of which
+`ad_model` wraps over your model, quantizes it, and then after `num_samples`
-original layers contributes the most to perplexity and keeps those.
-When resources
+forward passes, keeps note of which original layers contributes the most to
-free up, it swaps quantized layers with the higher-precision ones, and swaps back
+perplexity and keeps those.
+When resources free up, it swaps quantized layers
-to the quantized layers when resources are low.
+with the higher-precision ones, and swaps back to the quantized layers when
+resources are low.

 ## Installation